 No model is inherently corrupt.
 Buyer-side subscription can pressure agencies toward stringency.
 Commission-based work creates the classic issuer-pays incentive toward leniency.
 And in an oversupplied buyer's market, even ratings paid for by the buyer can have their cost passed through to the seller via deal economics, or be picked up by an upstream sponsor financing the developer.
 The relevant question is not which model is used, but what governance sits on top of it.

-The second is methodological divergence.
-The three largest agencies have converged on the same letter scale, but their underlying frameworks still produce materially different scores on the same project.
-In every other rating discipline, this kind of divergence is bounded by mandatory methodology disclosure, peer-review of changes, and supervisory review.
-In carbon ratings, transparency is voluntary and supervisory review does not yet exist.
+The second pattern is methodological divergence.
+The three largest agencies have settled on the same letter scale, but their underlying frameworks still produce materially different scores on the same project.
+In every other rating discipline, divergence of that kind is bounded by mandatory methodology disclosure, peer-review of changes, and supervisory review.
+In carbon ratings, methodology disclosure is voluntary and supervisory review does not yet exist.

 The closest structural parallel to carbon ratings is the corporate bond ratings industry.
 Moody's, S&P, and Fitch are paid by the issuers whose debt they rate.
 This is the textbook conflict of interest, and yet the system functions because of decades of regulatory scaffolding built around it.